Limited time only. Get your free copy now. Just pay shipping!

 - Create or pay someone to create your sales funnel and products.

-- Don’t forget to create the Facebook group.
+- Don’t forget to create a Facebook group.

 - Sell the books as a “free just pay shipping book offer.”